 In addition, the IRS indicates that a “reasonable period of time” should be used to track, submit and manage mileage expenses between an employer and employee.
 The timeframe suggested by the IRS is 120 days.
 Specifically, the IRS states on their website:

 - You receive an advance within 30 days of the time you have an expense.

 - You adequately account for your expenses within 60 days after they were paid or incurred.

 - You return any excess reimbursement within 120 days after the expense was paid or incurred.

 - You are given a periodic statement (at least quarterly) that asks you to either return or adequately account for outstanding advances and you comply within 120 days of the statement.

 All Employees May Not Be The Same

-Employers must hire an accountable staff member in the company that look after the total business mileages covered by employees and verify actual business mileage from mileage records from the mileage logbooks.
+Employers should hire a specific staff member in the company that looks after the total business mileages covered by employees and verify actual business mileage from mileage records from the mileage logbooks.

 The Best Way to Track Mileage

-While some employees who incur expenses keep track by using a variety of methods, the easiest, most cost-efficient method is to use a tool such as the TripLog Mileage app .
-This easy to use app is available for download onto a smart phone.
-It’s also easy for employers to use and manage their reimbursement plans via an intuitive dashboard.
+While some employees who incur expenses keep track by using a variety of methods, the easiest and most cost-efficient method is to use a tool such as TripLog’s mileage and expense tracking app.
+This easy-to-use app is available for download on iOS or Android, or through our web client’s intuitive dashboard.